Your Guide To A Better Wireless Experience

 Why?
 Because your Internet is physically attached to your device, there’s nothing coming between it and your Internet signal.
 A wired connection is always better and should be used wherever it makes sense to do so.
 Try to match each device with its best connection.
 PCs, laptops, media players and gaming consoles work best with a wired connection.
 Mobile devices and tablets work best on WiFi.

-What Slow Down WiFi?
+What Slows Down WiFi?

 There are dozens of things that can slow down WiFi.
 Where you place your router matters.
 Physical barriers like walls or appliances and the number of devices connected with all slow down the WiFi speed.
 The further the signal has to go, or the more it has to travel through and around, the slower the speeds will be.